pudnax/pilka/README.md

 [ash](https://crates.io/crates/ash) is a Vulkan bindings.
 I choose `ash` because I see `pilka` as a learning project and want to touch the maximum untouched Vulkan.
 For the same reason I didn't use `vulkano`, `erupt`, `vulkanism`, etc.

+[ffmpeg-next](https://crates.io/crates/ffmpeg-next) is used to record and save to video.
+For my concerns it's temporary solution after which I switch to [rav1e](https://github.com/xiph/rav1e) on it's release.

 ### Places of inspiration (from where I steal code):